GE2020: In Ang Mo Kio GRC broadcast, PAP focuses on jobs, mature estate concerns; RP highlights part-time MPs, cost of living

 It has since become a mature estate, he noted, and as flats and facilities age, the PAP team has launched programmes to enhance homes and the surroundings.

 For example, the Home Improvement Programme has been rolled out over the last five years, said Mr David.
-More than 180 flats will have benefited from this by next year, he added.
+More than 180 blocks of flats will have benefited from this by next year, he added.

 He also noted that Teck Ghee CC reopened with upgrades last year, and Cheng San CC is “due for an upgrade soon”.

-Note: Editor's note: Mr Darryl David said during the broadcast that 180 flats would have benefited from the Home Improvement Programme by next year.
-He has since clarified that it should be 180 blocks of flats.
-This story has been corrected accordingly.